CBMC-GCMP/CBMC-GCMP.github.io/_posts/2021-2-16-how-to-get-trophic-levels-from-fish-base.md

   - Jekyll

 ---

-# Calculating Mean Trophic Leves of a genera from FishBase

 I recently had the necessity to update the Trophic Levels on our Rocky Reefs Monitoring database.
 Thus, i wondered if an automatic way to